MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 <img class="chart" data-name="comparing_algos_2_3_with_500_chars" />
 <br>

-> I'm not saying "I fucking knew it", but I was pretty convinced that a 'maxheap' couldn't be much better than my solution, with the O(n log n) tree shuffling going on it should've been roughly the same or worse, and assuming I didn't mess up my implementation now I've got empirical proof that the interviewer was spewing bullshit.
+> I'm not saying "I fucking knew it", but I was pretty convinced that a 'maxheap' couldn't be better than my solution, with the O(n log n) tree shuffling going on it should've been roughly the same or worse, and assuming I didn't mess up my implementation now I've got empirical proof that the interviewer was spewing bullshit.

-With that satisfying analysis out of the way I could end things here, but I wonder if there's any way to improve performance more?
+With that theoretical analysis I could end things here, but I wonder if there's any way to practically improve performance more?

 ---

 <br>

-Looking online I found the exact same [Leetcode question: Reorganize String](https://leetcode.com/problems/reorganize-string/), and it seems like most of the solutions are in a similar O(n * k log k, n) territory, but I'll try optimize it anyway with the goal of lowering time (cuz memory is cheap)
+Looking online I found the exact same [Leetcode question: Reorganize String](https://leetcode.com/problems/reorganize-string/), and it seems like most of the ideal solutions are in a similar O(n * k log k, n) territory, but I'll try optimize it anyway with the goal of lowering time.

 ### Optimizing Simpleton Counter